Brightness99/Weather/README.md

 # Build your own app

+1. Run `npm install`

-1. Run `npm start`
+2. Run `npm start`

-2. Congratulations!
+3. Congratulations!
 You now have a blank `Hello world` starting app

 # Scripts

 1. Starts the app at [http://localhost:8080/](http://localhost:8080/).
-The bundle js/css files are